The Elite (professional wrestling): Changes in formation and various feuds (2024–present)

 On April 6, 2025 at Dynasty, The Young Bucks returned and assisted Jon Moxley retain his AEW World Championship against Swerve Strickland, forming an alliance between The Elite and Moxley's stable the Death Riders.
 On June 11 at Dynamite: Summer Blockbuster, Okada aligned the Don Callis Family during his feud with Kenny Omega and officially joined the group on the June 21 episode of Collision, leaving The Elite in the process, though he would maintain his alliance with The Young Bucks.
 On July 12 at All In, The Young Bucks were defeated by Will Ospreay and Swerve Strickland.
 Per the added the stipulations of the match, The Young Bucks were stripped of their executive vice president positions of AEW (in kayfabe).
 After losing their EVP positions, The Young Bucks went back to being called by their shortened names "Matt and Nick Jackson".
 Prior to Forbidden Door in August 2025, the Young Bucks revived Being The Elite on a sporadic schedule; in an episode that aired on the week of All Out, Matt Jackson received a package containing a knife and a threatening letter, which was hinted to have been sent by Perry, who himself had posted on social media about his blacksmithing hobby during his hiatus.
 This episode was followed at All Out on September 20, 2025 with Perry's return; with the help of his former Jurassic Express tag team partner Luchasaurus, he attacked The Young Bucks, and left The Elite, which left The Young Bucks as the two remaining members.
+At Full Gear on November 22, the Young Bucks teamed with Josh Alexander to defeat Omega and Jurassic Express; post-match, Alexander and the Don Callis Family (Trent Beretta, Rocky Romero and Hechicero) attacked Omega and Jurassic Express until the Young Bucks returned to aid them, thus turning face in the process.
+The Young Bucks and Omega then embraced, reuniting the original trio of The Elite.
+On December 15, 2025 at Dynamite: Holiday Bash, Omega and The Young Bucks reunited as The Elite to defeat Konosuke Takeshita, Hechicero, and Kazuchika Okada.

+In May 2026, Perry would quietly rejoin The Elite and all four members of the stable would be a part of Jericho's team at Double or Nothing on May 24, 2026, where they defeated Ricochet's team in Stadium Stampede.
+At Dynamite: Beach Break on July 8, Omega defeated MJF in a Last Chance match to win his second AEW World Championship.
+At All In on August 30, Omega lost the world title to Will Ospreay, ending his second reign at 53 days.